 Hurley Riverside Park is a huge site that caters to both tourers and those wanting to hire static caravans.
 They also have a number of residential homes which are like park homes aimed at the retired or those coming up for retirement but their website seems to indicate these are for anyone over 45.
-Since we were visiting mid week it seems fairly empty and we were able to get one of the hard standing pitches with electric.
+Since we were visiting mid week it seemed fairly empty and we were able to get one of the hard standing pitches with electric.

 Hurley Riverside Park – The facilities

 The site is huge but well landscaped into different areas which gives a good feel to the place.
 Our pitch was close to the River Thames where you can walk to either Henley on Thames in one direction and Marlow in the other.
-There are a number of shower blocks but I’m not sure if there would be enough cubicles at peak times, Ewelina had to queue for the women’s when the site was not even full.
+There are a number of shower blocks at Hurley campsite but I’m not sure if there would be enough cubicles at peak times.
+Indeed Ewelina had to queue for the women’s when the site was not even full.
 The showers themselves were good, hot water of a decent pressure.
 They also have dish washing areas, launderette, water points and areas to dispose of grey and black waste.
 One of the motorhome service points was the type you can drive over which made emptying the grey water tank easy.
 Wifi is available for those that want to pay for it and I can confirm that my 3 mifi worked well enough to keep up with emails etc. There is also a small site shop selling the basics.
 At the time we visited it was considered to be low season and the pitch cost me £17.00 from memory.
 This price includes 2 adults which I think works out a decent price but would not be as good value as a club site if you are on your own.